NEW: Official: Abu Khatallah denied involvement but gave info on others

 An earlier criminal complaint in July 2013 said the FBI believed it had evidence to charge him with murder and firing a weapon at the scene of the Benghazi attacks.
 Those additional charges, if formally added, could bring the death penalty.

-In his court appearance, Abu Khatallah, a Libyan national, requested consular assistance from the Libyan government.
+In his court appearance, Abu Khatallah, a Libyan national who the government said is about 43, requested consular assistance from the Libyan government.
 U.S. authorities were working with Libyan embassy officials in Washington to provide him the assistance.

-After the hearing, armed guards accompanied Abu Khatallah from the federal courthouse in downtown Washington, a few blocks from the U.S. Capitol and near the White House.
+After the hearing, Abu Khatallah was taken away under armed guard from the federal courthouse in downtown Washington, a few blocks from the U.S. Capitol and near the White House.

 He was then moved to the detention center in Alexandria, Virginia, which is across the Potomac River from the capital.